Under My Thumb: Altamont incident

 The song was being played during the killing of Meredith Hunter at the infamous Altamont Free Concert in 1969.
-Visibly rattled by the violence in front of the stage, Jagger can be heard to sing, "I pray that it's all right," instead of the usual "It feels all right."
+Visibly rattled by the violence in front of the stage, Jagger can be heard to sing, "I pray that it's all right", instead of the usual "It feels all right."
 The Stones were just finishing up the song when a fight broke out between Hells Angels on the security detail and concert-goers, ultimately culminating in the stabbing of Hunter by Hells Angel Alan Passaro after Hunter pulled out a revolver.

 It is a common misconception that Hunter was stabbed while the band was playing "Sympathy for the Devil", which was actually performed earlier in the set.
 The events appear in the documentary film Gimme Shelter (1970).

 Cover versions

 "Under My Thumb" has been the subject of multiple cover versions, some of which have charted in the US and UK.

 The song was subject to covers by Del Shannon and Wayne Gibson in 1966.

 Shannon's version reached number 129 on the Billboard Bubbling Under Hot 100 chart.

 Gibson's version failed to chart in 1966, but later charted at number 17 in the UK in 1974 after gaining popularity in the Northern Soul scene.

 In response to the Rolling Stones' Redlands bust in 1967, The Who recorded a cover version of "Under My Thumb".

+Doom metal pioneers Pentagram released a cover as a single in 1974.

 American singer and actress Tina Turner covered "Under My Thumb" for her album Acid Queen (1975).
 It was released on United Artists Records as the fourth and last single in Australia to promote her Australian tour in 1977.
 Produced by Danny Diante and Spencer Proffer, the single reached No. 80 on the Kent Music Report.

 "Under My Thumb" was also covered by The Hounds in 1979, with their rendition reaching number 110 on the Billboard Bubbling Under 100 chart.
 That same year, the Canadian band Streetheart released a disco-hybrid cover version from the album Under Heaven, Over Hell; it peaked at number 20 in 1980 on the RPM singles chart.

+In 1988, Sananda Maitreya, then going by Terence Trent D’Arby, performed a cover of the song during an episode of Saturday Night Live.
+While not part of the album he was promoting, Introducing the Hardline According to Terence Trent D'Arby, it would be included on the B-side to the hit single “Sign Your Name” as well as for an episode of the Peel Sessions.